Will a Clothes Steamer Kill Fleas?

 Ensure all of your carpeted areas are accessible.
 Move furniture and vacuum underneath, pick up any clutter around your home and store it away.

-Pay particular attention to any crevices along the edge of baseboards, couches, pet bedding, rugs, and anywhere that your pet likes to nap.
+Pay particular attention to crevices along the edge of baseboards, couches, pet bedding, rugs, and anywhere your pet likes to nap.

 Remember that fleas can jump – both high and wide.
-Don’t just pay attention to the floor – vacuum all of your couch; on top and underneath, remove the cushions, and be as thorough as possible.
+Don’t just pay attention to the floor – vacuum your couch, on top and underneath, remove the cushions, and be as thorough as possible.

 Vacuum any hard floors as well, as the eggs can drop anywhere.